AdeyinkaNew12/ai-basin-hydrology/README.md

 ---

-# Reproducibility
+## Reproducibility

-All production analyses are implemented through Python scripts contained in the `src/` directory.

-The workflow provides the computational framework required to reproduce hydrographic, hydrologic, and water-stress analyses of AI infrastructure siting across the contiguous United States.
+All production workflows are implemented as Python scripts in the `src/` directory.
+This repository provides the computational framework required to reproduce the hydrographic, hydrologic, and water-stress analyses of AI infrastructure siting across CONUS.

 Archived scripts are retained for documentation purposes and are not required for the production workflow.